Hohenlohe and Künzelsau became part of Württemberg.

 windows.

-The Hohenlohe nobles sold the castle in Künzelsau to the Kingdom of
+The Hohenlohe nobles sold the castle in Künzelsau to the

-The railway reaches Künzelsau, financed by the citizens of the town.
+The railway reaches Künzelsau, financed by the citizens of the

-Passengers were carried until 1981 and goods until 1991, when the rail
+themselves.
+Passengers were carried until 1981 and goods until

-link was finally closed.
+1991, when the rail link was finally closed.

 The world's first motorised post bus started service in

-Künzelsau.This was a technical pioneering feat, financed by a private
+Künzelsau.This was a technical pioneering feat, financed by a

-Mergentheim, until technical problems forced the return of the old post
+Künzelsau and Mergentheim, until technical problems forced the

-coach.
-However, Carl Benz had gained valuable knowledge from this
+return of the old post coach.
+However, Carl Benz had gained

-experience which he used to advantage in the development of the
+advantage in the development of the omnibus.

-Garnberg is officially incorporated into Künzelsau; as religious parishes
+Garnberg is officially incorporated into Künzelsau; as religious

-they had always been united.
+parishes they had always been united.

 The population of Künzelsau suffered the loss of 89 townsmen who